 This monthly continuing education presentation is delivered by pharmacy faculty/preceptors and residents.
 Each ID PGY-2 resident is required to present an ACPE-accredited, one-hour program as part of the series.

 As an ID PGY2 resident, you will have a full-time appointment as a Clinical Instructor in the Department of Clinical Pharmacy & Outcomes Sciences at the USC College of Pharmacy.
 The COP is located 2 miles from the hospital, so when necessary, travel is easy.
 Your primary office will be at the hospital.
 Residents are often involved in several key courses including Clinical Applications for P1s, Pharmacotherapy for P2 and P3s and of course the Infectious Diseases Elective.
 The majority of your contact hours will be in the Spring semester.
 Interprofessional education is also a highlight for the University.
 You will have the opportunity to participate in instruction at the School of Medicine and the Physician Assistants program, primarily on antimicrobial pharmacology and clinical application to patients.
-These opportunities are available regardless of your formal involvement in the Academic Preparation Program described elsewhere.
+These opportunities are available regardless of your formal involvement in the Clinical Teaching Certificate described elsewhere.

-There are a wide variety of clinical and research conferences offered through the School of Medicine, College of Pharmacy, and Palmetto Health Richland.
+There are a wide variety of clinical and research conferences offered through the School of Medicine, College of Pharmacy, and Prisma Health Richland.
 Residents are encouraged to attend Internal Medicine Noon Conferences and Medical Grand Rounds for appropriate topics.